Sparky05514/CLIG/README.md

 # CLIg - Command Line Games

-A collection of high-quality terminal games written in C using ncurses.
+A collection of simple terminal games written in C using ncurses.

 ## Projects